Night of the Bridges: Outcome

 The objectives were fully achieved.
 The Haganah could hit multiple strategic targets at the same time.
 As a precaution, the Syrian, Lebanese and Trans-Jordanian armies were put on standby, and the borders were tightened.
-The British Mandate lost a lot of its prestige and suffered financial damage of 250,000 pounds sterling.
+The British Mandate suffered estimated financial damage of 250,000 pounds sterling.

 Targeted bridges

 Reaction

 Twelve days later, on 29 June 1946, partly in response to the bridge bombings, the British launched Operation Agatha, whose main goal was to suppress the state of anarchy in Palestine by capturing the most militant Zionists.
 Numbers for involved British personal varies between 10,000, 17,000 and 25,000.
 During that surprise action, around 2,700 Jews were arrested, including the senior leadership of the Haganah.
 The British obtained documentary evidence of Jewish Agency involvement in paramilitary acts and collusion between the Haganah and the more violent groups, Irgun and Lehi.

+Collaboration of British politicians

+In his book Publish It Not: The Middle East Cover-up, Christopher Mayhew recounted the collaboration of Labour MPs Richard Crossman and John Strachey in the attack:"One day, Crossman, now in the House of Commons, came to see Strachey … [Crossman] had heard from his friends in the Jewish Agency that they were contemplating an act of sabotage … Should this be done, or should it not?
+Few would be killed … Crossman asked Strachey for his advice … The next day in the smoking room at the House of Commons, Strachey gave his approval to Crossman.
+The Haganah went ahead and blew up all the bridges over the [River] Jordan."